davaya/openc2-jadn/jadn-v2.0.md

 A Bag value is an unordered collection of elements where elements may appear more than once.
 For comparison purposes a Bag can be considered a set of unique elements along with the count of each.
 Two Bags are equal if they contain the same elements each with the same count.
-A Sequence, Set, OrderedSet or Bag value can be combined into a Bag by iterating over each element in the input collection and incrementing the count of that element in the destination.
+A Sequence, Set, OrderedSet or Bag value can be combined into a destination Bag by iterating over each element in the source collection and incrementing the count of that element in the destination.
+Because Map keys must be unique, a collection of key:value pairs that supports duplicate keys is modeled as a Bag of pairs.

 5. **Map:**
 A Map value is a collection of key:value pairs where the keys are a Set.